miromannino/Contributions-Importer-For-Github/README.md

 ### Masking the real commit time

     importer.set_commit_time_max_past(value)
-    importer.set_commit_time_max_future(value)

-Maximum amount in the past (or in the future) that the commit can be shifted for.
+Maximum amount in the past that the commit can be shifted for.
 The values are in seconds.

-### Maximum number of changes per commit

-    importer.set_commit_max_amount_changes(max_amount)

-The maximum number of changes (line of code changed, added or removed) that a commit can have.
-Commits with many changes are disadvantaged in GitHub.
-Most likely these large commits could have been split in many smaller ones.
-GitHub users that know how contributions are calculated are prone to do several smaller commits instead, while in private repository this could not be necessary, especially in smaller teams.
-The default is -1, and it is to indicate no limits.

 ### Maximum number of changes per file

     importer.set_max_changes_per_file(max_amount)

 Maximum number of changes per file.
 By default for each change (line of code changed, added or removed) a line of mock code is changed.
-This would limit the number of generated mock code for extreme cases where too many lines of codes are changes (e.g. SQL database dump).
+Instead, `set_max_changes_per_file()` would limit the number of generated mock code for extreme cases where too many lines of codes are changes (e.g. SQL database dump).
 The default is 5.

-### Maximum number of changes per file
+### Maximum time backward for splitted commits

     importer.set_changes_commits_max_time_backward(max_amount)